 Contractual Terms - Financial Times - 29/9/52On the 24th of November, the Times published the full terms of the settlement.

-Briefly, the terms provided for the extensions of maturities by ten and fifteen years, a catch up payment generally equal to a single coupon, and the amortisation of accumulated defaulted coupons by the payment of one current and one defaulted coupon for each payment period until all defaulted coupons had been settled.
+Briefly, the terms provided for the extensions of maturities by ten and fifteen years, a catch up payment generally equal to a single coupon, and the amortisation of accumulated defaulted coupons.
+This was accomplished by paying one current and one defaulted coupon for each payment period until all defaulted coupons had been amortised.
 This, in effect, doubling the coupon of each bond for a discrete period.

-Currency options (discussed further in Appendix A) were to be largely honoured in part or full.
+Currency options (discussed further in Appendix A) were largely honoured in part or full.

 Issue | Original Maturity | Restructured Maturity |